-Bootstrap FreeKB - OpenShift - Label a route using the oc label command
+Bootstrap FreeKB - OpenShift - Expose a route on an ingress router by labeling the route

 Updated: | OpenShift articles